RadTour: The Seven Castles of West Lothian Reliability Trial

 It is not expected that the all groups that set off will stay together and there are certainly no 'group leaders'.
 We would, however, encourage groups to stay together for support and we would encourage all riders, especially the stronger ones within each time class, to work to encourage the cohesion of their groups where possible.
 Please be patient when getting through the slightly stop/start section at Hopetoun - your 45 mins of breaks include some consideration for this section so please wait for your group to get back together.
 Many thanks!

-The feed stop is a little past half-way at Kirknewton.
+The feed stop is a little past half-way at the Partnership Centre, East Calder.
 Small donations to club funds can be made for the catering provided, on a purely voluntary basis.

 You should aim to be self-sufficient.
 You should certainly be carrying enough food, some money and have the tools to repair punctures and minor breakages.